 Nick Sinclair (1978-84) had a good turn of speed and was best remembered as an overlapping full back.
 His autobiography for the LSC: “I made 76 appearances which was restricted due to many injuries.
 Most memorable and important games included playing at Newcastle to a capacity crowd against Keegan and Waddle, and also playing against Manchester City again to a capacity crowd at Maine road in a local derby.
 Whilst at Oldham I had a spell at Wolves for three months but this was also interrupted by injury.
 I left Oldham in 1984 and joined Tranmere and played at Prenton Park for two seasons under Brian Hamilton and Frank Worthington.
 I unfortunately finished my playing days in 1986 due to a Pelvic injury related to a Knee ligament injury experienced years before.
 Since my footballing days I have worked for several companies including The BBC in Manchester where I was involved in programme research.
 I joined EDS (a computer services company, Stockport) in 1998”.

 Bill Spurdle (1948-50 & 1957-63) was signed second time around from Port Vale for a fee of £1,000 in 1957.
 He came to Oldham as an evacuee from Guernsey during the war and appeared as a cup finalist for Manchester City in 1955.
 Most of his apperances were from the right-half position and he was remembered for his long stride which game him his speed.
 When he retired from the game he set up a family business with his wife in Oldham but later moved back to Guernsey with his family to start a tomato growing business.
 He became involved with football once again and worked with the Island team.
-Bill will be 80 in January 2006 and remains in good health.
+Bill was 80 in January 2006 and remained in good health until he passed away suddenly.
 He remembers fondly his association with the late Bobby Johnston, his favourite playing team-mate, and they became close personal friends spending a lot of time together at Bill's home.

 Simon Stainrod (1979-80) was a classy player with lots of individual flair.
 He was well liked by the Oldham fans and Athletic made a £ 190,000 profit when they sold him on to QPR.
 Simon recently departing from the hot seat at Ayr United and is now believed to be a player's agent.

 Peter Taylor (1983) only made four appearances on loan for Athletic near the end of his career.
 A former England international, he was the first Third Division player for 15 years to be capped when he made his full debut.
 His debut for Athletic at Rotherham coincided with their first win in eight games in Joe Royle’s first season as manager.
 Peter went on to manage England as caretaker manager but for one match only and was the England under 21 team coach.
 He was inducted into the FA Hall of Fame in 2002 and went on to manage Southend, Gillingham, Leicester, Brighton and Hull City at club level.
-He is currently the manager of Crystal Palace.
+He went on to manage Crystal Palace.